nvim-neo-tree/neo-tree.nvim/README.md

 - Neo-tree won't let other buffers take over its window.
 - Neo-tree won't leave its window scrolled to the last line when there is plenty of room to display the whole tree.
 - Neo-tree does not need to be manually refreshed (set `use_libuv_file_watcher = true`)
 - Neo-tree can intelligently follow the current file (set `follow_current_file.enabled = true`)
-- Neo-tree won't leave its window scrolled to the last line when there is plenty of room to display the whole tree.
-- Neo-tree can sync its clipboard across multiple instances, either globally (within the same Neovim instance) or universally (across multiple Neovim instances)
+- Neo-tree can sync its clipboard across multiple instances, either globally (within the same Neovim instance) or universally (across multiple Neovim instances).
+Set `clipboard.sync = "global" | "universal"`
 - Neo-tree is thoughtful about maintaining or setting focus on the right node
 - Neo-tree windows in different tabs are completely separate
 - `respect_gitignore` actually works!